ScottishCovidResponse/data_pipeline_api_cpp/README.md

 ###  build with cmake

-Currently, it is not clear where this source folder should locate.
 Only 2 demo cpp to test out platform cmake configuration.

 ## Data pipeline flow

-To get started, I would expected all EERA model input parameter will come in toml file format (restful get / local hdf5), adapted for EERA model if needed.
+To get started, I would expected all EERA model input parameter will come in  file format (restful get / local hdf5), adapted for EERA model if needed.

 HDF5 write is for result, as HDF5 is good for large dataset in IO performance.